 The address must be where the student is normally resident.
 If you expect to move from this address before admission, you must let us know as this may affect your application.
 We will confirm with you whether a change of address is accepted and whether evidence is required.

 New address if moving, with postcode

 Moving date

 Current school or setting

-Is this student in the Care of a Local Authority or Local Authority before immediately being adopte Arrangements Order or a Special Guardianship C ed or made the subject of a Child YES / NO
+Is this student in the Care of a Local Authority of Local Authority before immediately being adopt Arrangements Order or a Special Guardianship ed or made the subject of a Child YES / NO

 If so, please give contact details

-Operations Development of the envelopment

-Section B - details about the applicant t
+Section B - details about the applicant

-1 Oremanie
+Forename

 Surname

 Address if different to the student

 Email address

 Daytime telephone number

 Relationship to the student

-If you are the student and you are submitting the application,
+u are submitting the application,

-blowing questions in this section.
+ollowing questions in this section.
+VEO / NO

-Do you have parental responsibility for this stude ent?
+Do you have parental responsibility for this stud gent?
 YES / NO

 Is this student subject to a private fostering arrangement?
 YES / NO

 Is there another person or body (such as a Local Authority) who might object to this application?
 YES / NO

 Is there a court order in place that might affect this application?
 YES / NO

 If you have answered YES to any of the

 previous 3 questions, please give details

-Section C - details about the sixth form

-You can only name one sixth form or post-16 setting on this form.
+Section C - details about the sixth form You can only name one sixth form or post-16 setting on this form.
 It cannot be used for Further Education College applications.
 Name of sixth form Teignmouth Community School Do you believe this student is eligible for sibling priority for this school?
-YES / NO If so, please tell us the sibling's name and date of birth Are you selecting this school because you belie catchment area? ve this student lives in the YES / NO Are you selecting this school because the student is the student of a member of staff working there?
-You must provide details of the member of staff in the box below.
-YES / NO You can give reasons for your preference below r if you wish:
+YES / NO If so, please tell us the sibling's name and date of birth Are you selecting this school because you belie catchment area? eve this student lives in the YES / NO Are you selecting this school because the stude staff working there?
+You must provide details of the member of staff in t YES / NO You can give reasons for your preference below v if you wish: